-- Core training in an acute speciality followed by defined route of entry to year 3 of training, including any additional transitional training required OR - A minimum of two years working in Emergency Medicine (excluding any time spent in the foundation programme, with a minimum of one year in the UK), with demonstrable achievement of ACCS EM competences followed by defined route of entry to year 3 of training, including any additional transitional training required - 2.
+- Successful completion of a training programme to achieve the competences for progression to Higher Specialty Training in Emergency Medicine by either completing - Core Training in Emergency Medicine (i.e. ACCS generic years one and two, (CT1&2), and a third year, EMCT3) OR - Core training in an acute specialty followed by defined route of entry to year 3 of training, including any additional transitional training required OR - A minimum of two years working in Emergency Medicine (excluding any time spent in the foundation programme, with a minimum of one year in the UK), with demonstrable achievement of ACCS EM competences followed by defined route of entry to year 3 of training, including any additional transitional training required - 2.
 The successful completion of Higher Specialty Training in Emergency Medicine (ST4-ST6) and the award of a CCT in Emergency Medicine.